 According to the audio configuration of the EVS video server, the audio configurations available for the timeline may differ.
-See section "Possible Audio Configurations in the Player" on page 35 for the possible audio configurations.
+See section "Player Track Selection" on page 34 for the possible audio configurations.

 Keywords

 This area allows you to assign up to five keywords to a timeline to qualify its content.